 There is much work to be done on all fronts to renew the production capabilities that the United States needs in order to gain full value from its innovation.
-The AMP Steering Committee Report Capturing Domestic Competitive Advantage in Advanced Manufacturing (2012) to the President's Council of Advisors on Science and Technology, has laid out a very broad agenda for action that addresses many of the issues that the PIE research modules have identified.
-The PIE taskforce, however, believes that one objective is most urgent: rebuilding the industrial ecosystem with new capabilities that many firms of all kinds could draw on when they try to build their new ideas into products on the market.
-Many states and localities have invested in programs to create "clusters" in emerging industries: firms specializing in biotech, or medical devices, for example.
-These efforts at building clusters have worked in a few places, but failed in many.
-We have much less experience with trying to generate common resources for an industrial environment with many diverse firms in diverse sectors.
-Yet new research suggests that it's the co-located interdependencies among complementary activities , not narrowly specialized clusters, that produce higher rates of growth and job creation, and they do so across a broad range of industries, not just in high-tech or advanced manufacturing.
-17 The examples we have observed in the PIE research with trying to create public goods-or semi-public, or club goods-in the industrial ecosystem is an approach that may pay the greatest dividends.
+The PIE research, however, points to one objective as most urgent: rebuilding the industrial ecosystem with new capabilities that many firms of all kinds could draw on when they try to build their new ideas into products on the market.
+New research suggests that it's the colocated interdependencies among complementary activities, not narrowly specialized clusters, that over time produce higher rates of growth and job creation, and they do so across a broad range of industries, not just in high-tech or advanced manufacturing.
+The examples we have observed in the PIE research of trying to create public goods-or semipublic, or club goods-in the industrial ecosystem is the approach that may pay the greatest dividends.